 To further investigate low-energy magnetic excitations, we carried out additional inelastic neutron scattering measurements on the cold neutron triple-axis spectrometer (CTAX) at the High Flux Isotope Reactor, Oak Ridge National Laboratory.
 The measurements were performed using the same co-aligned crystals as in the HRC experiment.
 The spectrometer was operated with the fixed final neutron energy of 3.0 meV.
+The horizontal beam collimation was guide-open-80'-open.
 The incident and final neutron energies were selected by a PG(002) monochromator and a PG(002) analyzer, respectively.
 A cooled Be-filter was placed in front of the analyzer to suppress the high energy neutrons coming from the higher order reflections at the monochromator.
 The energy resolution at the elastic condition was 0.116 meV.

 To examine possible spin fluctuations near the magnetic phase transition temperature, we also performed neutron spin-echo spectroscopy at iNSE spectrometer in JRR-3.
 The incident neutron with the wavelength of 7.3 \AA\ was obtained by a neutron velocity selector.
 The resolution was approximately $d\lambda/\lambda=10\%$.
 Similarly to the CTAX experiment, we used the same co-aligned crystals as that in the HRC experiment.
 A $^4$He closed-cycle refrigerator was used to control the temperature of the sample.